-239. Any amendment may be made to a clause, Amendprovided the same be relevant to the subject- dauses, matter of the Bill, or pursuant to any instruction. and be otherwise in conformity with the rules and orders of the House; but if any amendment shall not be within the title of the Bill, the Committee shall exend the title accordingly, and report the same specially to the House.
+239. Any amendment may be made to a clause, Amendprovided the same be relevant to the subject-ments to clauses, matter of the Bill, or pursuant to any instruction. and be otherwise in conformity with the rules and orders of the House: but if any amendment shall not be within the title of the Bill, the Committee shall exend the title accordingly, and report the same specially to the House.

-240. A question shall be put that each " clause Clause to stand part of the Bill," or "as amended stand of the Bill part of the Bill."
+240. A question shall be put that each "clause clause to stand part of the Bill," or "as amended stand of the part of the Bill."

-241. In going through a Bill, no questions shall Proceedbe put for the filling up of words already printed blanks. in italics, and commonly called "blanks" unless exception be taken thereto; and if no alterations question.
+241. In going through a Bill, no questions shall Proceedbe put for the filling up of words already printed blanks. in italics, and commonly called "blanks" unless exception be taken thereto; and if no alterations have been made in the words as printed in italics the Bill is to be reported without amendments, unless other amendments have been made thereto.

-First part of S.O.
+^{} First part of S.O.
 238 virtually repealed by 237A.